odersky/sips/drafts/inlinemeta.md

 That means that it is OK to have an inline member that has the same type erasure as some other member with the same name.

-## Inline Classes

-Used as a class modifier, inline makes a class a value class.
-So

-    inline class C(val x: Int)

-is equivalent to:

-    class C(val x: Int) extends AnyVal

-In fact we consider deprecating the second syntax.

-Used for an implicit class, inline applies to both the class and the constructor method.
-So,

-    inline implicit class Decorator(val x: T) { ... }

-is equivalent to

-    inline class Decorator(x: T) { ... }
-    inline implicit def Decorator(x: T): Decorator = new Decorator(x)

 ## Inline Reductions

 The compiler will do the following rewritings when encountering certain patterns of code